stackery/wild-rydes-workshop/01-frontend.md

 ![Function S3 Environmental Variables](./images/01-function-s3-env-vars.png)

-Next in the Function's settings, set the **LOGICAL ID** field enter the value `PopulateFrontendContent`.
+Next in the Function's settings, for the **DISPLAY NAME** and **LOGICAL ID** fields enter the value `PopulateFrontendContent`.
 Then update the **SOURCE PATH** field to `src/populateFrontendContent`.
 This path is where Stackery will create a scaffold for the function code inside the Git repository.

 ![Function Config](./images/01-function-config.png)